norbertK/learn-rebase/README.md

 ## plan

-new feature feature from main
-new feature feature from main
+new feature feature1 from main new feature feature2 from main

 edit master1.txt in both branches